grandparoach/5clickTemplates/RawANSYSCluster/README.md

 <img src="http://armviz.io/visualizebutton.png"/>
 </a>
 <br></br>
-This Template has been modified to use an existing Virtual Network
+This Template has been modified to use an existing Virtual Network.
+It has also been modified to attach Premium disks to the NFS Server

 <b>Quickstart</b>